Can a senator be a minister?

 The most high-profile portfolios are given to the most experienced government members, and they become part of the Cabinet.
 This is the main decision-making group within executive government.

-In a room with red carpet, men and women sit on red 2 seater benches with wooden desks.
+In the Senate, senators sit on red 2-seater benches with wooden desks.

 Paul Furness/DPS Auspic

-In a room with red carpet, men and women sit on red 2 seater benches with wooden desks.
+In the Senate, senators sit on red 2-seater benches with wooden desks.

 Paul Furness/DPS Auspic